GillesC/abbreviations-latex/README.md

 No longer need to run the Python file locally to merge files (`merge-abbr.py`).
 The only downside is that the user is now unable to overwrite existing keys with the above-described procedure.
 If absolutely necessary, the abbreviations can still be manually changed in the abbr.tex, which after pushing, will be automatically sorted.

+OLD METHOD:
+Put your files you want to merge with the base abbr file in a folder "to-be-merged" in the root directory.
+This action will automatically include the newly defined keys in the abbr file and clear the `to-be-merged` folder, i.e., all files are moved to the `arxiv` folder.